About the origin of the Earth and the creatures that multiplied on it: a story of creation, destruction and regeneration.

 Dating rocks by fossils

-1. Rocks are ordered into a time-sequence by reference to index fossils, using techniques that are methodologically sound.
-Nearly all fossil species are restricted to a very brief interval within that overall sequence, and the commonly occurring ones can therefore serve to define such intervals.
+- Rocks are ordered into a time-sequence by reference to fossils, using techniques that are logically robust.
+Nearly all fossil species are restricted to a very brief time-stratigraphic interval, and the commonly occurring ones can therefore serve to define such intervals.

-2. Index fossils occur within well-defined intervals because they represent steps along an evolutionary lineage.
-Their immediate forbears/descendants were sufficiently different in form to rank as different species.
-We know that they are evolutionarily connected, because if species A is above species B in one area, it will also be above species B in another area.
+- The most useful species for dating purposes are those which evolved rapidly, had a wide distribution and were easily preserved.
+They represent steps along an evolutionary lineage, their immediate forbears/descendants being sufficiently different in form to rank as different species.
+We know that they are separated in time, because if species A is above species B in one area, it will also be above species B in another area.

-3. As one moves up the taxonomic scale to genera, families and so on, the intervals become wider, but they are still well-defined.
-Fossils used for dating purposes are typical of what is universally true of the fossil record: in the course of recolonisation and ecological recovery organisms were constantly diversifying, and in many instances it is possible to trace a substantial part of their phylogeny (family tree).
+- As one goes up the taxonomic scale to genera, families and so on, the intervals become wider, but they are still well-defined.
+Fossils used for dating are typical of what is universally true of the fossil record: in the course of recolonisation and ecological recovery organisms were constantly diversifying, and in many instances it is possible to trace a substantial part of their phylogeny (family tree).

 The status of the Genesis account

-3. In the context of scholarly inquiry, the Genesis tradition should be treated like any other ancient text, as a document with a natural provenance, that can be interrogated and must be interpreted.
+- In scholarly inquiry the Genesis tradition should be treated like any other ancient text, as a document with a natural provenance, capable of being interrogated and requiring interpretation.

-4. Conversely, since Genesis may constitute an accurate record of a primeval tradition, it is unwise, a priori, to exclude it from research into origins.
-Potentially, the historical tradition about how the world began and scientific research into its origins can complement and shed light on each other.
+- Conversely, since Genesis may constitute an accurate record of a primeval tradition, it is unwise, a priori, to exclude it from research into origins.
+Potentially, the historical tradition about how the world began and scientific research into it can complement and shed light on each other.

 The primeval tradition of all mankind